DerrickXuNu/simple_perception/README.md

 # Simple Perception for Autonomous Driving
 ![](imgs/example.png)

-Are you tired of struggling to understand complex and messy codebase of perception algorithms?
-Are you frustrated by the overwhelming amount of dependencies and large datasets required just to get started?
-Have you ever felt lost trying to use a piece of code in a perception model?

-**Simple-perception** is the solution you've been searching for.
-This repository offers a streamlined and straightforward implementation of various perception algorithms, specifically tailored for AV applications.
+**Simple-perception** offers simple and easy-to-understand implementations of various SOTA 3D object detection algorithms for autonomous driving.
+The codebase is well-organized and easy to navigate, with clear documentation and minimal dependencies.
 Whether you're a beginner or an experienced researcher, whether you want to learn a SOTA algorithm fast or quickly find the correct piece of code to integrate to your own pipeline, Simple-perception is an excellent choice.

 ## Features
 - [x] Reorganize the SOTA AV perception algorithms in a streamlined and straightfoward way
 - [x] No complicated class inheritance, datasetclass,nor runner/hooking, just pure algorithm.
-- [x] Only pytorch is required.
-You don't even need a gpu.
+- [x] Only pytorch is required as dependency.
+= [x] You don't even need a gpu to run simple-perception.
 - [x] No need to download any dataset to run a model.
 Simple mocked data is used
 - [x] Very detailed comments for each line of code to help understand SOTA better